 As far as recommendations go, I really recommend Evora and Elvas if you want some great history without the tourist crowds.
 When in the Lisbon area do not overlook Cascais and plan on two days at Sintra.
 The University of Coimbra is the 9th oldest in the world and a World Heritage Site.
 Make sure you do the nighttime tour and prepare to fall in love with the library.
 In Porto you will explore the wine caves (cellars), but also make sure you try a franchesca sandwich.
 The wine region of Alto Douro Valley is one of the most romantic places in Portugal and the prehistoric rock art in Coa Valley will require you to make reservations a few days in advance.

-Soon you can get even more helpful hints by watching the travel videos I am making for Portugal.
-Also, you can read what all I did there in my blog posts located below the video.
+Soon you can get even more helpful hints by watching the travel videos I am making for Portugal OR you can support my Patreon page and get a one month sneak peek of each when they are made.
+Also, you can read what all I did during my time in Portugal in my blog posts below.